vipulnaik/working-drafts/open-phil/understanding-open-phils-evolution-on-migration-policy.md

 > our hope is that sharing our latest thinking will be useful for
 > others.

-More recent developments, however, suggeest that Open Philanthropy is following through on its plans to scale back in areas of grantmaking where this bar is not met.
+More recent developments, however, suggest that Open Philanthropy is following through on its plans to scale back in areas of grantmaking where this bar is not met.
 The most salient example is the [spinout of the criminal justice reform grantmaking to its own organization, Just